MNLKuzmin/RepoDontRoam/README.md

 ### Train Test Split:

 Another way that we can run our model is with a train-test split.
-It's the same logic as the cross validation but instead of repeating it with different splits I do it only one time.
+It's the same logic as the cross validation but instead of repeating it with different splits we do it only one time.
 It is less reliable because doing only one split makes the test more subject to randomness, but there are things that we can study with this setting like the mean squared error and root mean squared error.

 <br>Train Root Mean Squared Error: 91345.31719765035